 - Allows you to modify and send documents in bulk in very little time

-- Can store all your forms and templates in one place
+- You can store all your forms and templates in one place

-- Can be very user-friendly, especially for people who have never used an e-signature
+- It can be very user-friendly, especially for people who have never used an e-signature

-- Lets you know what point in the signing process your document is at and gently remind users that their signature is needed
+- It lets you know what point in the signing process your document is at and gently reminds users that their signature is needed

 - Can help you create professional-looking emails and documents in-app